Sai-Moen/rawaccel/scripting/Docs/Specification.md

 ## Scripting language specification

 The input variable will be `x`, and the output variable will be whatever is in `y` (1 by default).
-Using control flow cleverly should make it so that multiple return, or even return at all, is not necessary, so there is not a return keyword.

 ### Sections